MicrosoftDocs/winui-api/microsoft.ui.composition.interactions/interactiontracker.md

 IneractionTracker is intended to be used for:

 + Adding custom swipe behavior, for example swiping ListView items or other visuals to delete/dismiss
-+ Transitions tied to panning, for example swiping to transition between “closed” and “open” states
++ Transitions tied to panning, for example swiping to transition between "closed" and "open" states
 + Input-driven animation of an effect, for example panning causes the screen to blur
 + Custom Controls, for example creating a custom implementation of a ScrollViewer with different panning speeds or the ability to be controlled programmatically